AlyceOsbourne/obsidian-soundboard/README.md

 # SoundboardPlugin for Obsidian

 The SoundboardPlugin adds an interactive soundboard to your Obsidian notes, allowing you to play audio clips directly from your markdown files.
-This plugin is perfect for language learners, musicians, podcasters, and anyone who wants to embed audio directly into their notes for quick reference.
+This plugin is perfect for language learners, musicians, podcasters, TTRPG lovers, and anyone who wants to embed audio directly into their notes for quick reference.

 ## Features

 - **Embeddable Soundboard**: Easily create a soundboard grid in your markdown files using a simple code block syntax.
 - **Customizable**: Add names, URLs, and optional images to personalize your sound clips.
+Adjust volume and set clips to loop as needed.
 - **Interactive UI**: Click to play/pause sounds directly from your note.
 The plugin provides a seamless audio experience within Obsidian.
+- **Live Updates**: Changes made to the soundboard code block are immediately reflected without needing to restart the vault, ensuring a dynamic and flexible user experience.
-- **Automatic Cleanup**: Audio is automatically stopped and cleaned up when you navigate away from the note, ensuring no unwanted background play.
+- **Automatic Cleanup**: Audio is automatically stopped and cleaned up when you navigate away from the note or update the code block, ensuring no unwanted background play.

 ## Installation

 This plugin can be installed using the BRAT (Beta Reviewer’s Auto-update Tool), which allows you to install and keep up to date with beta plugins not yet available in the official community plugins list.

 ### Manual
-1. Go to `Settings > Third-party plugins > Community plugins`, disable `Safe mode`
+1. Go to `Settings > Third-party plugins > Community plugins`, disable `Safe mode`.
 2. Download the folder, and add it to your `<vault path>/.obsidian/plugins/` folder.
 Enable in

 ### BRAT